lintool/warcbase/README.md

   .take(10)
 ```

 **Tip:** By default, commands in the Spark shell must be one line.
-To run multi-line commands, type `:paste` in Spark shell: you can then copy-paste the script above directly into Spark shell.
+To run multi-line commands, type `:paste` in the Spark shell: you can then copy-paste the script above directly into Spark shell.
 Use Ctrl-D to finish the command.

 What to learn more?
 Check out our [detailed documentation](http://lintool.github.io/warcbase-docs/).